JHodgkins/MSP3-Movie2Archive/README.md

 ## Credits and resources used
 ### Code snippets and tutorials
-- [Implimentation of WTForms](https://flask-wtf.readthedocs.io/en/1.0.x/), used for enuring that the forms were set out correctly and were ecure.
+- [Implimentation of WTForms](https://flask-wtf.readthedocs.io/en/1.0.x/), used for enuring that the forms were set out correctly and were secure.
-- [stack overflow count()](https://stackoverflow.com/questions/34692571/how-to-use-count-in-flask-sqlalchemy) method ued across the site to taly movies and media types.
+- [stack overflow count()](https://stackoverflow.com/questions/34692571/how-to-use-count-in-flask-sqlalchemy) method used across the site to taly movies and media types.

 ### Images and icons
 - Icons used within the application were Font Awesome free icon.